MrChris-H/nc-news/README.md

 # [North News](https://north-news.netlify.app/)

 The [North News](https://north-news.netlify.app/) front-end JS project integrates with the [NC-News-Chris API](https://github.com/MrChris-H/nc-news-chris) API to generate a news article website that includes comments and likes and dislikes.
+Account jessJelly is automatically logged in.
 Project includes:

   - View List of Articles
   - Filter by Article Topic